-If you've been involved in any kind of traffic accident in Florida, there are a number of state laws to understand—including a few that could have a big impact on any insurance claim or lawsuit you decide to file, including:
+If you've been involved in any kind of traffic accident in Florida, there are a number of state laws to understand—including a few that could have a big impact on any insurance claim or lawsuit you decide to file, such as:

 Florida is one of a dozen or so states that follow a no-fault car insurance scheme.
-That means injured drivers and passengers must typically turn first to the driver's own personal injury protection (PIP) car insurance coverage to get compensation for medical bills and other losses after a crash, regardless of who might have been at fault.
+That means drivers must typically turn first to their own personal injury protection (PIP) car insurance coverage to get compensation for medical bills and other losses after a crash, regardless of who might have been at fault.

 An insurance claim or lawsuit against the at-fault driver is only possible if car accident injuries meet a certain threshold.
-Get the details on the Florida no-fault car insurance rules.
+To learn more about who can make a no-fault claim in Florida, what's covered, and more, check out our coverage of the Florida no-fault car insurance rules.

 The answer here depends on whether: